 There are large numbers of swordsmiths in Bizen (備前) school during the Heian period but their sword style is generally similar to Yamashiro school, called Ko-Bisen (古備前).
 The real Bizen school style started from Middle Kamakura period.
 Bizen province had many ideal conditions to produce swords.
 It produced good quality steel and a large amount of fuel around the area and also the transportation was convenient.
 Naturally, large numbers of swordsmiths gathered in this area and produced swords in quantities.
 Because of that, to connoisseur Bizen sword is difficult.
 Bizen sword has a higher standard.

 Generally speaking, the next three characters are the most distinctive features of Bizen school.

-- Nioi base temper line (Nie is sand like small dots on tempered line, Nioi is finer dots than Nie, so small, it looks as if a line) Technically speaking, those two are the same.
-See illustration below.
+- Nioi base temper line (Nie is sand like small dots on a tempered line, Nioi is finer dots than Nie, so small, it looks as if a line) Technically speaking, those two are the same.
+See the illustration below.

 - Jigane (sword steel) looks soft.